 All pupils in Key Stages 3 and 4 have access to a broad and balanced curriculum.
-In their curriculum planning all departments are required to consider children with Special Educational Needs.
+In their curriculum planning, all departments are required to consider children with Special Educational Needs.
 All departments employ a range of methodologies as appropriate to the ability of individual pupils and specific subject content and a variety of strategies for differentiation are in use.

-At Key Stage 4, the emphasis is on encouraging pupils to develop strategies for effective learning and support, therefore, tends to be focussed in subject lessons.
+At Key Stage 4, the emphasis is on encouraging pupils to develop strategies for effective learning, and support, therefore, tends to be focussed in subject lessons.
+We provide alternative curriculum opportunities for a small number of pupils who find it very difficult to cope with the regular school curriculum, or who need consolidation for their learning in specific areas.